Information for Health Professionals on our Neurology Clinics

 We are unable to see Worker’s compensation or Third Party payers and Medicare Ineligible patients through our public general neurology clinics due to long waiting lists.

-If you feel your patient requires urgent review, a phone call from the general practitioner to the neurologist directly is required to discuss the patient's case.
+If you feel your patient requires urgent review, please call the neurologist directly to discuss the patient's case.

 If a patient misses an appointment without notice, a "Did Not Attend" letter will be posted to the patient and faxed to the referring doctor/general practitioner advising them to contact the clinic to rebook or to attend their GP to discuss alternative options should they not want to continue to attend the clinic.